sergeinack3/PowerEduc/course/format/README.txt

   is used when editing an activity within a course of your format.

-  Note that existing formats store their language strings in the main moodle.php, which you can also do, but this separate file is recommended for contributed formats.
+  Note that existing formats store their language strings in the main powereduc.php, which you can also do, but this separate file is recommended for contributed formats.

   You can also store other strings in this file if you wish.
 They can be